Bobble Crochet Baby Blanket (+7 Bonus Sizes)

 Here are some great yarn substitutions if you find yourself having trouble finding Bernat Softee Baby:

-Be sure to take a look at the size and yardage charts in the pattern below.
+One last thing, be sure to take a look at the size and yardage charts in the pattern below.
 This way, you’ll know exactly how much yarn is needed for the size blanket you wish to make.

 Happy crocheting!